miki820/TransLog/README.md

 <h2>Assosiations:</h2>

-- Composition: VehicleModel.Engine is assosiated with VehicleModel.Vehicle by composition 1-1.
+- Composition: Engine is assosiated with VehicleModel.Vehicle by composition 1-1.

+<h2>Inheritence</h2>
+- Overlapping: Worker class can be Driver and Mechanic.

+<h2>Constraints</h2>
+-Unique: License Plate Number